Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 ```

 A Lexer transforms a string input into a [Token](https://chevrotain.io/documentation/11_1_1/interfaces/IToken.html) vector.
-Chevrotain has a built in Lexer engine based on Javascript Regular Expressions.
+Chevrotain has a built-in Lexer engine based on JavaScript Regular Expressions.

 ## Our First Token

-To use the Chevrotain lexer the Tokens must first be defined.
+To use the Chevrotain lexer, the Tokens must first be defined.
-Lets examine the definition for a "FROM" Token:
+Let's examine the definition for a "FROM" Token:

 ```javascript
 const createToken = chevrotain.createToken;